Extreme Cold Weather Emergency Response Plan

 - cold weather essentials such as toques, mitts, jackets, and blankets

 Individuals and families can warm up at various locations across Saskatoon.
-Please download a copy of the warm-up location poster for full details.
+Please download a copy of the warm-up location poster below for full details.

 Those seeking emergency shelter in Saskatoon can contact the regional Income Assistance Office either by phone or in person: